urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Result**

-  The result value of BESSEL_JN (N, X) is a processor-dependent approximation to the Bessel function of the ﬁrst kind and order N of X.
+  The result value of BESSEL_JN (N, X) is a processor-dependent approximation to the Bessel function of the first kind and order N of X.

-  The result of BESSEL_JN (N1, N2, X) is a rank-one array with extent MAX (N2−N1+1, 0).
-Element i of the result value of BESSEL_JN (N1, N2, X) is a processor-dependent approximation to the Bessel function of the ﬁrst kind and order N1+i−1 of X.
+  The result of BESSEL_JN (N1, N2, X) is a rank-one array with extent MAX (N2-N1+1, 0).
+Element i of the result value of BESSEL_JN (N1, N2, X) is a processor-dependent approximation to the Bessel function of the first kind and order N1+i-1 of X.

 ### **Examples**